 A full spectrum product is one that has undergone the least amount of processing.

-Full spectrum oils are made by extracting the complete spectrum of cannabinoid content, along with all other plant compounds, from dried hemp plant matter.
+Full-spectrum oils are made by extracting the complete spectrum of the cannabinoid content, along with all other plant compounds, from dried hemp plant matter.
 This is usually achieved via a method called supercritical CO2 extraction.

 At the other extreme are the isolates.

 A CBD isolate, for example, is an oil which only contains CBD and nothing else.